dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ![Create API](https://cdn2.auth0.com/blog/alexa-auth/setup-api.png)

-*Note: If you don't see an APIs section on the sidebar make sure that on your advanced account settings you enable the Enable APIs Section switch.*
+*Note: If you don't see an APIs section on the sidebar make sure that on your advanced account settings you enable the Enable APIs Section switch.
+Under your account name in the upper right corner of your [Auth0 Dashboard](https://manage.auth0.com/#/), choose **Account Settings** from the dropdown, then select the [Advanced](https://manage.auth0.com/#/account/advanced) tab.
+In the **Settings** section, turn on the toggle for **Enable APIs Section.***

 Provide the following information: